thecml/kubernetes-on-arm/README.md

 HypriotOS users:
  - The user/password is: **pirate/hypriot**
- - Remember to prepend all commands with `sudo` if you are the `pi` user
+ - Remember to prepend all commands with `sudo` if you are the `pirate` user
-   - Sometimes, it's even required to prepend commands with `sudo env PATH=$PATH ...`

 Yes, I know.
 Root enabled via ssh isn´t that good.
 But the task to enhance ssh security is left as an exercise to the user.